 Local Scuba Diving Available During the Summer

 Fresh water diving is available all summer and into the fall in various lakes around the province.
-Some of the favorite lakes include Twin, Narrow, Cold, Clear, Upper Waterton, Minniwanka, Two Jack, Beauvert, Annette, Horseshoe and more.
+Some of the favorite lakes include Twin, Narrow, Cold, Clear, Upper Waterton, Minnewanka, Two Jack, Beauvert, Annette, Horseshoe and more.

 Diving in Alberta lakes can be exhilarating, fascinating and fun.
 There may not be a coral reef or plentiful fish but there are some fish not to mention the experience to feel the zero gravity you can find underwater.